amandewatnitrr/hacking-tutorial/python-scripts/mitm_attack_automation_readme.md

 Verify PATH includes bettercap location

+Contributing
+Contributions are welcome!
+Please ensure all contributions:

+Maintain educational focus and ethical guidelines

+Include comprehensive error handling

+Follow security best practices

+Provide clear documentation and examples

+License
-License: MIT - Educational and authorized testing purposes only
+MIT License - Educational and authorized testing purposes only

+Disclaimer: This tool is designed for educational purposes and authorized security testing only.
+Users are solely responsible for complying with applicable laws and obtaining proper authorization before use.